Publishing survey data research

 Before every pilot and every mail survey all of the participant comments from previous surveys are reviewed.
 The pilot surveys include an evaluation survey, as well as open ended responses which are taken into consideration when formulating the main survey.
 Thus participants have the opportunity to comment at every survey and in that sense are heavily involved in survey development.
 Additionally, the ALSWH provides participants with a free call 1800 telephone number, email and social media channels for interaction with the research team.
 All concerning comments made in surveys by participants are followed up with a personal phone call from the research team.
 More information on recruitment methods is provided here.

 Use of ALSWH research data is subject to strict ethical conditions due to the personal nature of the data collected.
 De-identified data are only available to collaborating researchers where a formal request to use the material has been approved by the ALSWH Data Access Committee.
-Details of ALSWH ethical approvals are provided here.
+Details of ALSWH ethical approvals are provided here: Survey data / Linked data.

-Please also refer to the ALSWH Data Access Committee guidelines: Ethical considerations for publications.
+Please also refer to the ALSWH Data Access Committee Publishing guidelines.